menu

 Ocean Beach is a tiny coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 168 people and just one neighborhood, Ocean Beach is the 972nd largest community in New York.
-Much of the housing stock in Ocean Beach was built prior to World War II, making it one of the older and more historic villages in the country.
+Ocean Beach has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Ocean Beach home prices are not only among the most expensive in New York, but Ocean Beach real estate also consistently ranks among the most expensive in America.